ewjay/fapiwiki/FAPI_Meeting_Notes_2018-05-01.rst

 * #139 - treatment of returned scopes divergent from RFC 6749

+Skipped as there are no Open Banking folks for this call.

 AOB
 ===========
 Call time change?
 --------------------
-* Change the call time so that it will be 22:00 UTC to be a little easier for UK folks to call in?
+* Participants were ok to change the call time so that it will be 22:00 UTC to be a little easier for UK folks to call in.
+Nat will consult with the UK side to decide what to do.

 Name change?
 -----------------
 * Name change proposed at the last board meeting.
 Members are reminded of their task of coming up with a name.
-  Nat suggested a retrofit acronym: Full Assurance Protection Interoperable
+  Nat suggested a retrofit acronym: ** Full Assurance Protection Interoperable **
+* Participants agreed that ** Full Assurance Protection Interoperable ** is actually pretty good and represent what we do on the security side: protect the API.

 Next Call
 -----------------------
 The next call is scheduled to be in the Atlantic time zone.

-* The meeting was adjourned at 23:__ UTC.
+* The meeting was adjourned at 23:55 UTC.